Woman accused of drugging and robbing older men in a deadly romance scheme

 After incapacitating her victims, Evans said, Phelps stole their cars, withdrew money from their bank accounts, used their credit cards to purchase luxury items and gold and even tried to access social security and retirement accounts.

+While he was “mostly unconscious” for about five days, Phelps gained access to his accounts and stole his iPhone, iPads, driver’s license and bank cards, according to the indictment.
+She also allegedly accessed his E-Trade account and sold Apple stock worth about $3.3 million, though she was unable to withdraw that money.

-The victims were lonely, looking for companionship, and went on multiple dates with Phelps before she stealthily gave them sedatives, Evans said: “It’s folks that are out looking for love that ran into something far more sinister.”
+Authorities believe Phelps used popular dating apps including Tinder, Hinge and Bumble to find her targets.
+The men were lonely and looking for companionship and went on multiple dates with Phelps before she stealthily gave them sedatives, according to Evans.

-Authorities believe Phelps was using popular dating apps including Tinder, Hinge and Bumble, among others, to perpetrate her scheme.
+“It’s folks that are out looking for love that ran into something far more sinister,” he said.

-Phelps, a dual citizen of Mexico and the U.S., stole hundreds of thousands of dollars and attempted to steal millions, and had been on the FBI's radar for a couple of years, according to Evans.
+Phelps, a dual citizen of Mexico and the U.S., had been on the FBI's radar for a couple of years, according to Evans.
 He declined to comment on her criminal history.

+Phelps does not have a U.S.-based attorney who could speak on her behalf, a spokesperson for the Department of Justice said.
+The Associated Press left messages seeking comment with Mexico’s Foreign Affairs Ministry and Attorney General’s Office.

-Several of the victims' relatives called authorities when they were unable to contact their loved ones, said Evans.
+Several of the victims' relatives called authorities when they were unable to contact their loved ones, Evans said.

 One woman was unable to reach her father the day after he went on a date with Phelps in Guadalajara, Mexico, in May 2022, according to court records.
 The next day Mexican police found him dead on the bathroom floor of his home.
-Phelps then used an account belonging to the victim to purchase a gold coin, along with other transactions, and mailed it to her house, the indictment alleges.
+Phelps then used an account belonging to the victim to purchase a gold coin, along with other transactions, the indictment alleges.

 The FBI is aware of more alleged victims in the U.S. and Mexico, Evans said, and is making information about the case public, including suspected aliases, in hopes of identifying others who “fell victim to her scams and whose trust in her may have cost them their life.”